nunit/nunit/BUILDING.md

 ```

 ### Notes
 1. MonoDevelop 2.0 introduced support for multiple target frameworks up to and including .Net 3.0 and 3.5 ([MonoDevelop 2.0 release notes](https://www.monodevelop.com/documentation/release-notes/monodevelop-2.0-released/)).
 Unfortunately, subsequent releases have not extended that support to .Net Core or .Net 5 and beyond.
-There is a kanban board maintained for [MonoDevelop Multi-targeting Support](https://github.com/mono/monodevelop/projects/1) however it's showing the most recent update being 9 Aug 2019.
+There is a Kanban board maintained for [MonoDevelop Multi-targeting Support](https://github.com/mono/monodevelop/projects/1) however it's showing the most recent update being 9 Aug 2019.
 MonoDevelop Version 7.8.4 (build 2) was verified as unable to build `nunit.sln` due to lack of multi-targeting support.
 This footnote was correct as of 9 June 2021.
 2. GitHub repository cloned and built on 9 June 2021

 ## Running Tests